 The name of the health care professional or clinic site administering the vaccine.

-By submitting this information, students and employees are certifying the documentation is true and correct.
-Any students or employees who have provided false documentation may be subject to discipline, up to and including dismissal from the university.
+By submitting this information, students and employees certify the documentation is true and correct.
+Any students or employees who provide false documentation may be subject to discipline, up to and including dismissal from the university.

-Starting Jan.
-1, 2022, individuals with medical or religious exemptions must present a negative COVID-19 test result each week.
-Exempt students, faculty, and staff are responsible for obtaining their own COVID-19 test.
-In the event free testing is not available, testing may be done at the student’s or employee’s expense, where permitted by law.
+Individuals with medical or religious exemptions must present a negative COVID-19 test result each week.
+Students, faculty and staff are required to submit weekly test results and are responsible for obtaining their own COVID-19 test.
+These tests will not be offered on campus.
+Free testing sites are available throughout the Peoria area.
+If free testing is not available, testing must be done at the patient's expense where permitted by law.
+The university must approve any reimbursement for testing before the testing occurs.

 Testing sites are available within the Peoria area.
 A test must either have emergency use authorization by the FDA or operate pursuant to the laboratory-developed test requirements by the U.S. Centers for Medicare and Medicaid Services.
 Home tests do not qualify.